romac/malachite/qa/README.md

 deploy_cc # Takes 4-5 minutes.
           # You can run it on cc server as well, but you have to manually put the source code at /root/malachite.
-ssh-cc # (optional) move to the CC server and run the rest of the commands closer to the QA nodes. setup_config # depends on deploy_cc, only run it if that finished.
+ssh-cc # (optional) move to the CC server and run the rest of the commands closer to the QA nodes. setup_config # only run it after deploy_cc finished.

-dnode-run all # run malachite on all QA servers
+d_pull all # run `docker pull` on all QA servers d_run all # run malachite on all QA servers

 # Wait some time to generate data

-dnode-stop all # stop all malachite nodes.
-It does not remove the docker container so the logs can be viewed.

-dnode-rm all # remove the docker container "node" from the servers so the application can be re-run
+d_rm all # stop and remove the docker container "node" from the servers
 ```

 ### 1. Import custom commands